-One of the sociological problems during quarantine is the lack of avenues to interact.
-People become moody and choose to isolate themselves because they feel that there is nothing worthy to share.
-With photography, a person becomes motivated to take new pictures that are to be shared in the community.
+One of the sociological problems we’ve faced during lockdowns was the lack of avenues to interact.
+People became moody and chose to isolate themselves because they felt that there was nothing worthy to share.
+But many discovered that with photography, a person becomes motivated to take new pictures to share in the community.

 Online photography groups oftentimes put up challenges for the members and discuss the photos in forums.
 The photos become helpful in sparking conversations and making connections that will ease out the lonely feelings.

 And many photography websites still do this.
 For instance, there’s a monthly photography challenge right here on Photography Playground!
 Feel free to join 🙂